- Joe Cobbinah Bio

 Joe Cobbinah Bio

-I left Ghana in the 70's to further my education in the United States of America.
+Very ambitious in life, i decided to further my education in the United States of America.
 During my student days at Rochester Institute of Technology, I would go home to visit my parents in Ghana, between semesters.
-Upon returning to school, I would bring a few African art pieces as gifts; but then, students and professors began to put in orders for those giraffes and masks ……and these people were willing to pay.
+Upon returning to school i would bring a few African art pieces as gifts; but then, students and professors began to put in orders for those giraffes and masks ……and these people were willing to pay.
 I then said to myself, "hey, I am a businessman now.”

 With my degree in Business Administration and knowledge in International Trade, I worked for several companies, including (HIRE) "Helping Industries Hire Reliable Employees," a subsidiary of (AHRC) Association for the Help of Mentally Challenged.
 Some of the incentives for hiring each person was a ( $3,000.00) three thousand dollars tax credit for the company, from New York State, and their soft skills.
 My four years' experience working with these individuals was very rewarding.
 After leaving my employment at AHRC, i decided to work for myself.